swadeshi/decentralized-web-primer/index.md

 title: Home
 ---

-## Why you should understand Distributed Data
+## Help Build the Distributed Web

-A revolution is afoot.
-We're Locking the Web Open.
+This shift towards a decentralized web is a lot like the shift from mainframes to personal computers that happened in the 1980s and 1990s, which gave birth to the world wide web.
+It's an exciting, time of open, global innovation and experimentation.
+Educate yourself and join in.

 There are some basics you need to understand in order to create technologies that ride this wave.
 This primer is a collection of tutorials and presentations aimed at letting anyone get their head around these ideas and run with them.

-This shift towards a decentralized web of data is a lot like the shift from mainframes to personal computers that happened in the 1980s and 1990s, which gave birth to the world wide web.
-It's an exciting, time of open, global innovation and experimentation.
-Educate yourself and join in.

 ## How to Use this Primer